 If you own a cat then you know how much they love to sleep.
-Our feline friends can sleep up to 16 hours a day.
-And this is just for younger cats.
-Older cats spend as much as 20 hours a day sleeping.
-And they can easily fall asleep any place and under any circumstances.
-I have a tabby and he can fall asleep with half his body dangling over our fence.
-Some cats even spend hours of sleep while sitting upright.
-So, why do cats sleep so much?
+Our feline friends can sleep for up to 16 hours per day when young, while older cats can spend an astounding 20 hours per day sound asleep.
+You may have also noticed that they can easily fall asleep any place and under any circumstances.
+Why do cats sleep so much?

 It’s all about the genes

 Why do cats sleep so much?
 Cats sleep a lot because they are crepuscular predators.
 This means that they are active in between dusk and dawn.
 Most people assume this means that they are nocturnal animals, but that isn’t exactly accurate.
 Nocturnal animals sleep during the day and are active only during the night.
 With crepuscular animals, although they spend more time sleeping during the day, they can also be active when necessary at a moment’s notice.
 This is why cats tend to sleep in short bursts throughout the day.

-Just like wild cats, domesticated cats prefer to hunt at night.
-Their sharp vision can see in the dark and give them an advantage over their prey.
-Cats roam around at night to catch mice and other small animals.
+Just like wild cats, house cats prefer to hunt at night.
+Their sharp vision makes it easier to see in the dark, giving them a decisive advantage over their prey.
+Cats roam around at night to catch mice and other small mammals.
 Even young kittens practice their hunting skills by going after insects.
 They are often “stalking and hunting” inanimate objects, like balls or toys, as a way of practicing their hunting skills.

-This sleeping habit might also be a result of evolution.
-Before they got domesticated, cats lived in the wild.
-In fact, some big cats like lions and tigers still do.
-In the wild, cats don’t have humans to provide them food on a regular basis.
+This sleeping habit may be a result of evolution.
+Before they were domesticated, small cats lived in the wild just like like lions and tigers still do.
+In the wild, cats don’t have humans to provide them Meow Mix on a regular basis.
 They have to hunt for their food instead.
 The entire hunting process takes up a lot of energy, which leaves them feeling exhausted, which is why they need to sleep so much more than other animals.
 Cats must stalk their prey, chase them, and kill them.

-For humans, catnaps are periods of short sleep that usually last less than thirty minutes.
-This is exactly how to describe the way that cats sleep most of the time (hence why it’s referred to as a cat nap).
-This is a means for cats to get all the rest that they need while still being alert enough to waken immediately.
+For humans; catnaps are periods of short sleep that usually last less than thirty minutes.
+This is exactly how cats sleep most of the time (hence why it’s referred to as a cat nap).
+This is a means that cats can get all the rest that they need while still being alert enough to wake up instantly.
 This is why most of the time when you try to sneak up on a sleeping pet, they’ll wake up from their cat nap immediately.
 They wake from this state so easily that the average cat nap only lasts about five minutes.
 This is another reason why cats sleep so much: most of the time they are barely even asleep.

-Just like us, a cat’s sleeping habits are also affected by the weather.
-Cats behave differently depending on their breed, age, overall health, and temperament.
-However, cats like to sleep more when the weather calls for it.
+Just like us, your cat’s sleeping habits are also affected by the weather.
+Cats tend to behave differently depending on their breed, age, overall health, and temperament.
+However, cats spend even more time asleep when bad weather calls for it.
 Cats sleep so much more during inclement weather; even indoor cats can yawn or feel sleepy during cold or rainy days.
 Senior cats are especially prone to spend significantly more time sleeping one these day.
 I like to refer to day like there as “bed weather” because I just want to curl up on my bed and sleep.
 Just like humans, cats sleep a lot when the weather demands that their bodies conserve heat.
 If you’ve ever wondered “why do cats sleep so much during when the weather is bad?”, this is why.

 Can cats dream?

 Just like humans, cats can also go into deep sleep.
-Kittens and older cats spend up to 40 percent of their sleeping time in deep slumber.
-It is easy to tell when cats are in deep sleep part of their sleep cycles.
+Kittens, adult cats, and older cats spend up to 40 percent of their sleeping time in deep sleep.
+It’s easy to tell when cats are in deep sleep part of their sleep cycles.
 Cats in deep sleep are often in a curled-up position with their eyes tightly closed.
-There are also instances when they will have their tails over their face.
-They use their tails as their sleeping mask when they are fast asleep.
+Sometimes you’ll notice that your cat likes to cover their face with their tails, which they use as their sleeping mask when they are fast asleep.

-Deep sleep is important for cats.
+Deep sleep is extremely important for cats.
 This is the stage of sleep when their bodies regenerate and heal themselves, which is important for your cat’s health.
 Deep sleep is also the time when cats dream.
 When they dream, you will observe their whiskers or paws twitching.
 This is their equivalent of Rapid Eye Movement (REM sleep) in humans.
 Some studies suggest that the sleep patterns of cats are similar to those of humans.

 Do cats snore?

 Overweight cats are more prone to snoring.
-Although this is not a pressing health concern, this can lead to health problems in the future.
-Just like in humans, obese cats are more prone to developing health problems.
+Although this is not necessarily a pressing health concern, it can lead to health problems in the future.
+Like obese humans, obese cats are more prone to developing serious health problems.

-Brachycephalic cat breeds are also more prone to snoring.
-These are the breeds of cat that are short-nosed or flat-faced.
+Brachycephalic cat breeds are more prone to snoring – due to their short noses and flat faces – than other types.
 An example of this is the Exotic Shorthair.
-They developed this breed to be a short-haired version of the Persian (also known as Himalayan cats).
-Because the are bred to have shorter noses, the tissues located in their upper airways have become really twisted.
+This breed was developed to be a short-haired version of the Persian (also known as Himalayan cats).
+Because the are bred to have shorter noses, the tissues located in their upper airways are twisted.
 When air moves through these twisting tissues, vibration and snoring occur.
-You might even notice loud breathing noises occur while a cat is awake.
+You might even notice loud breathing noises occur while your cat is awake.

 Most of the time, we just ignore snoring because it makes a cat look cute.
-However, snoring should be a sign of concern if accompanied by some symptoms.
-If snoring is accompanied by discharge from the eyes or nose, snoring may be due to mucus in nasal passage due to a respiratory infection.
+However, snoring should be a sign of concern if accompanied by other symptoms.
+If snoring is accompanied by discharge from the eyes or nose, snoring may be caused by mucus in their nasal passage from a respiratory infection.

-Snoring should also be a cause of concern if your cat sits with its neck extended and it is breathing rapidly.
+You should be concerned by snoring if your cat sits with its neck extended, which can be accompanied by rapid breathing.
 This is a sign that your cat is having breathing difficulties.

 You should bring your pet cat to the vet if you observe it snoring and coughing.
-It can be a sign that a respiratory problem is worsening your cat’s snoring.
-Panting, or breathing with its mouth open, is also a sign of respiratory problems.
+It can be a sign of a respiratory problem that may be worsening your cat’s snoring.
+Panting, or breathing with its mouth open, is also a clear sign of respiratory problems.